cryspen/benchmark-data-extract-transform/README.md

 ## Metadata format

-The `name` field can be provided as a `/`-separated string with the format `category/key size/name/platform/api`.
+The benchmark name in the `cargo` benchmarks can be provided as a `/`-separated string with the format `category/key size/name/platform/api`.
 The key size should be an integer.
 Some fields in this string can be left blank.
 Any unspecified or invalid fields will be parsed to `undefined`.

 ## Output data format